microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

     ![proc created results](../graphics/proc_created_results.jpg)

-7. You have been told this procedure executes fairly quickly with a single execution in a few seconds but over several iterations the total duration, over 20 seconds, is not acceptable to the application.
+7. You have been told this procedure executes fairly quickly with a single execution in a few seconds but over several iterations, the total duration is over 20 seconds, which is not acceptable to the application.

     Open the script **repro130.sql** by using the File Menu/Open File option of Azure Data Studio.
 The file can be found in the **sqlworkshops/SQLonOpenShift/sqlonopenshift/03_performance/iqp** folder.